BenjaminLyberg/Fusician/README.md

   And click on 'edit profile'
   Then I will be able to update every field in my profile page And save the changes I've made.

+Scenario: User subscribes to the premim solution
+  Given I'm a logged-in user
+  When I click on 'Go Premium' in the header
+  And click 'pay with card', enter my credentials and click 'pay' I will become a premium user

 Scenario: User can promote itself
   Given I'm a logged-in user with a premium subscribtion